pace-neutrons/pace-developers/brille/design/Proposed_integrated_syntax_Brill_SpinW_Horace.md

 <td><img src="https://placehold.it/5x150/000000/000000?text=+"></td>
 </table>

-This syntax assumes that the Horace python distribution (`pyHorace`) will include SpinW as well as Horace.
-This would enable both to use the same Matlab interpreter process, and make intercommunication much easier and faster.
 Again these syntax should work for powder data objects, possibly replacing `h.disp2sqw` with `m.disp2sqw` method of `MSlice` (yet to be implemented).